Seven Hills Promenaders

 We meet on Wednesday evenings from 7:15 to 9:45.
 Currently, we have some dancers learning C3A calls and other dancers workshopping C3A calls.

-Our schedule of Saturday dances for 2014, including callers and dates, is now available.
+The schedule of the most recent monthly Saturday dances is listed for the year 2014, including callers and dates.

 Squares with Kiyoshi Kikuchi.

 International caller Kiyoshi Kikuchi from Japan will be returning for his forth year calling in this area from Thursday, June 29, through Tuesday, July 11, 2017.
 Please note that C3A on Wednesday evening has been changed to C2.
 For details, see his schedule flyer.
 You don't want to miss his excellent, unusually crafted calls, with understandable English to boot!